-Remaining longwall reserves are limited in the mine’s existing leases, with the last seven panels containing an estimated 41.0Mt of recoverable coal.
+Remaining longwall reserves are limited in the mine’s existing leases, with the last seven panels containing an estimated 41Mt of recoverable coal.
 Arch’s acquisition of full ownership of Canyon Fuel Co. has expanded the operation’s resource base to some 145Mt within the district, with mineable reserves standing at 52Mt at the end of 2005.

 The current working areas are some 16km from the mine entrance in East Spring Canyon.
 Longwall mining was first used at SUFCO in 1985 with the current face equipment installed in 1998.
 A minimum seam thickness of 2.6m is mined.
 Panel 18 was the first ‘super-panel’ to be developed, with a 283m face length and a panel length of 4.3km.

 The current longwall face is equipped with a Joy 7LS-3 shearer matched with Joy face support shields and a Deutsche Bergbau Technik (DBT) armoured face conveyor and stage loader.
 The specified maximum face output is 4,540t/h, and longwall production is controlled to 2,300t/h, giving a typical daily output of 22,700t.
-Run-of-mine coal off the face is crushed to –50 mm using an MMD 500 pick-type sizer before entering the belt conveyor network.
+Run-of-mine coal off the face is crushed to –50mm using an MMD 500 pick-type sizer before entering the belt conveyor network.

 As in many longwall operations, gateroad development is a significant hindrance to faster production.
 SUFCO uses a three-entry gateroad system, mined by Joy 12CM12 continuous miners feeding Joy 10SC32C, 18t-capacity shuttle cars.
 A Joy four-head roofbolter is also used to install gateroad support.

 SUFCO occupies a very tight site in rugged topography with no immediate access to rail services.
 The mine has around 27,000t in storage capacity – little more than a day’s output – of which only half is live storage.
-All the coal produced has to be trucked a distance of over 130km to one of two Union Pacific rail terminals, using contractors’ vehicles.
-Each truck consists of a tractor unit and two trailers, and has a capacity of 38t.
+All the coal produced has to be trucked a distance exceeding 130km to one of two Union Pacific rail terminals, using contractors’ vehicles.
+Each truck consists of a tractor unit and two trailers and has a capacity of 38t.
 Two trucks can be loaded simultaneously, at a rate of one minute per truck.

 Typical coal quality parameters are:

-- Moisture – 10%
+Moisture – 9.5%

 Ash – 8.5%

-- Sulphur – 0.35%
+Sulphur – 0.4%